-Role What they do Guidance Officer provides a comprehensive student support program within the school environment offering counselling with students on a one-on-one basis or in a group setting assists students with specific difficulties, acting as a mediator or providing information on other life skills liaise with parents, teachers, or other external health providers as needed as part of the counselling process.
-Psychologist support identified students with mild to moderate mental health concerns (e.g., anxiety, low mood, emotion regulation concerns, self-harm, etc.) by providing evidence based, short-term (8-12 sessions), tailored therapeutic intervention. provide psychometric assessment and intervention focusing on student's mental health and wellbeing. provide advice on diagnoses provided by external professionals Head of Department - Engagement (and Pathways) coordinate transition to secondary for students moving from Year 6 to Year7 coordinate pathways for students post Year 12 monitor student attendance data, arranges intervention for students promotes and tracks positive behaviour within the school supports students, teachers and HODs in managing and dealing with behaviour incidents tracks student data to identify 'at risk' students and implements intervention strategies to minimise class disruption promotes positive student engagement in learning and extracurricular activities monitor primary student concern and intervention data to align whole school positive education programs coordinate student leadership programs to develop student character and connectedness within the school and wider community.
-Industry Liaison Officer provides educational counselling and support services to students.
-Liaises with industry to establish SATs and Traineeships Chaplain provides advice, and support in grief and loss attends school assemblies and communicate relevant information to staff and students make Guidance Officer Referrals concerning issues of student safety, mental health or if counselling as deemed necessary.
-Develop and sustain links with external agencies and local churches that benefit our students personal and spiritual development actively be involved with school activities and initiate programs including lunch activities Student Support Officers Develop innovative and effective strategies for building relationships among students, families, community members and stakeholder groups to promote communication and resolve issues of concern.
+Role What they do Guidance Officer Provides a comprehensive student support program within the school environment offering counselling with students on a one-on-one basis or in a group setting Assists students with specific difficulties, acting as a mediator or providing information on other life skills liaise with parents, teachers, or other external health providers as needed as part of the counselling process.
+Psychologist Support identified students with mild to moderate mental health concerns (e.g., anxiety, low mood, emotion regulation concerns, self-harm, etc.) by providing evidence based, short-term (8-12 sessions), tailored therapeutic intervention.
+Provide psychometric assessment and intervention focusing on student's mental health and wellbeing.
+Provide advice on diagnoses provided by external professionals Head of Department - Engagement (and Pathways) Coordinate transition to secondary for students moving from Year 6 to Year7 Coordinate pathways for students post Year 12 Monitor student attendance data, arranges intervention for students Promotes and tracks positive behaviour within the school Supports students, teachers and HOD's in managing and dealing with behaviour incidents Tracks student data to identify 'at risk' students and implements intervention strategies to minimise class disruption Promotes positive student engagement in learning and extracurricular activities Monitor primary student concern and intervention data to align whole school positive education programs Coordinate student leadership programs to develop student character and connectedness within the school and wider community.
+Industry Liaison Officer Provides educational counselling and support services to students.
+Liaises with industry to establish SATs and Traineeships Student Support Officer - Intervention HUB Develop innovative and effective strategies for building relationships among students, families, community members and stakeholder groups to promote communication and resolve issues of concern.
+Develop educational, behavioural and social and emotional wellbeing intervention strategies to support students and teachers.
+Liaise with students and families to recognise any educational, social, emotional or behavioural issues.
+Track and monitor progress of students who have accessed the intervention HUB.
+Student Support Officers - Engagement Develop innovative and effective strategies for building relationships among students, families, community members and stakeholder groups to promote communication and resolve issues of concern.
 Liaise with students and families to recognise any educational, social, emotional or behavioural issues.
 Actively be involved with and initiate programs including preventative programs to support students.
 Monitor the behaviour and wellbeing of students to identify issues and organise possible intervention strategies.
 Nurse Promote health and wellbeing within the school community Create a supportive, healthy school environment by providing opportunities for health and wellbeing information sessions for students and families Connect students and families with necessary support service